 Where the teacher responsible for a task has reason to suspect malpractice, this will be brought to the attention of the Head Teacher.
-If both are in agreement then the student will be awarded a zero for the task.
+If both agree then the student will be awarded a zero for the task.
 Students may appeal any such decision using the appeals procedures existing within the school.